compulim/react-chain-of-responsibility/README.md

 Although `Record<any, never>` means empty object, it is not extensible.
 Thus, [`Record<any, never> & { className: string }` means `Record<any, never>`](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigJQgYwXAEwB4BDAOxABooyIA3COAPgG4AoUSKAZQFcAjeElQYhKKADIoAbyg4ANiWTIAciQC2EAFxRkwOAEsyAcygBfdmzxk9UMIhQ6+ghyJlzFytZp0BydSRGvubsQA).

-We believe the best way to type a component which does not allow any props, is `ComponentType<{ children?: undefined }>`.

 ## Inspirations

 This package is heavily inspired by [Redux](https://redux.js.org/) middleware, especially [`applyMiddleware()`](https://github.com/reduxjs/redux/blob/master/docs/api/applyMiddleware.md) and [`compose()`](https://github.com/reduxjs/redux/blob/master/docs/api/compose.md).
 We read [this article](https://medium.com/@jacobp100/you-arent-using-redux-middleware-enough-94ffe991e6) to understand the concept, followed by some more readings on functional programming topics.

 Over multiple years, the chain of responsibility design pattern is proven to be very flexible and extensible in [Bot Framework Web Chat](https://github.co/microsoft/BotFramework-WebChat/).
 Internal parts of Web Chat is written as middleware consumed by itself.
 Multiple bundles with various sizes can be offered by removing some middleware and treeshaking them off.

-Middleware and router in [ExpressJS](https://expressjs.com/) also inspired us to learn more about this pattern.
+Middleware and router in [Express](https://expressjs.com/) also inspired us to learn more about this pattern.
 Their fallback middleware always returns 404 is an innovative approach.

-[Bing chat](https://bing.com/chat/) helped us understand and experiment with different naming.
+[Microsoft Copilot](https://copilot.microsoft.com/) helped us understand and experiment with different naming.

-### Differences from Redux and ExpressJS
+### Differences from Redux and Express

-The chain of responsibility design pattern implemented in [Redux](https://redux.js.org/) and [ExpressJS](https://expressjs.com/) prefers fire-and-forget execution (a.k.a. unidirectional): the result from the last middleware will not bubble up back to the first middleware.
-Instead, the caller may only collect the result from the last middleware.
+The chain of responsibility design pattern implemented in [Redux](https://redux.js.org/) and [Express](https://expressjs.com/) prefers fire-and-forget execution (a.k.a. unidirectional): the result from the last middleware will not bubble up back to the first middleware.
+Instead, the caller may only collect the result from the last middleware, or via asynchronous and intermediate `dispatch()` calls.
 Sometimes, middleware may interrupt the execution and never return any results.

-However, the chain of responsibility design pattern implemented in this package prefers call-and-return execution: the result from the last middleware will propagate back to the first middleware before returning to the caller.
+However, the chain of responsibility design pattern implemented in this package prefers synchronous call-and-return execution: the result from the last middleware will propagate back to the first middleware before returning to the caller.
 This gives every middleware a chance to manipulate the result from downstreamers before sending it back.

 ## Plain English

 This package implements the _chain of responsibility_ design pattern.
 Based on _request_, the chain of responsibility will be asked to _build a React component_.
-The middleware will _form a chain_ and request is _passed to the first one in the chain_.
+The middleware would _form a chain_ and request is _passed to the first one in the chain_.
 If the chain decided to render it, a component will be returned, otherwise, `false`/`null`/`undefined`.

 ## Contributions